Accurate CritiCall Test Simulations - CritiCall Typing Test, Map Reading & More

 CritiCall Call Summarization Test

-• This section comes in three types and every agency might choose one or more of them:
+This section is available in three different formats, and each agency may select one or more of them:

-1. Short stories followed by a single multiple-choice question per story about the information heard.
+1. Short stories, each followed by a single multiple-choice question about the information presented.

-2. Personal info of the caller and a short story, followed by several multiple-choice questions.
+2. A caller's personal information and a brief story, followed by multiple-choice questions.

-3. Same as the second type, plus you’ll need to respond to emergency messages that appear at the bottom of the screen (similar to the Decision-Making section).
+3. The same as the second format, with an added challenge of responding to emergency alerts that pop up at the bottom of the screen, similar to the Decision-Making section.

 The Call Summarization is a vital section on the CritiCall test and appears almost on any agency’s test.
 That’s why JobTestPrep gave extra focus to this module and created 5 dedicated practice simulations and a thorough study guide.